 - Take advantage of flexible management and ownership structures tailored to the nature of their business and its owners.

-- Avoid costly corporate maintenance and reporting requirements.
+- Avoid cumbersome corporate maintenance and reporting requirements.

-- Pay only personal taxes, rather than paying taxes on corporate profits and individual earnings.
+- Pay only personal taxes on profits, rather than paying taxes on both corporate profits and individual earnings.

 - Legitimize their business and improve their chances of finding investors and lenders.